 Letters of Recommendation

 You are required to submit a minimum of two, and a maximum of three letters of recommendation.
 Two letters must come from academic sources.
-An academic letter of recommendation is from a professor, clinical instructor, and/or academic advisor from your undergraduate or post-secondary institution.
-A third professional letter of recommendation can also be submitted.
+An academic letter of recommendation is from a professor, clinical instructor, and/or academic advisor from your undergraduate or post-secondary institution, or post-baccalaureate coursework.
+A third academic or professional letter of recommendation can also be submitted.
 The recommender should provide insight into your academic preparation and performance.
 Only three letters of recommendation will be reviewed by the Admissions Committee.
 The Admissions Committee encourages you to waive your right to view your letter of recommendation.

 A professional letter of recommendation may be accepted in place of an academic source for those who have been out of school for five or more years.